Progressive Christianity (organization): Beliefs

-One of the Center for Progressive Christianity's goals involves creating a very broad tent.
-Their fourth point invites: "...all people to participate in our community and worship life without insisting that they become like us in order to be acceptable (including but not limited to): believers and agnostics, conventional Christians and questioning skeptics, women and men, those of all sexual orientations and gender identities, those of all races and cultures, those of all classes and abilities, those who hope for a better world and those who have lost hope."
 Most affiliates generally view religious belief as a process or journey—a searching for truth rather than establishing truth.
 Liberal Christians or post-Christians who stress justice and tolerance above creeds may also be attracted to the movement.
 The Center for Progressive Christianity has also during its growth with the progressive Christian movement in the United States inspired an offshoot in the British Progressive Christianity Network.